 Any occurrences of any characters in the ranges U+0001 to U+0008, U+000E to U+001F, U+007F to U+009F, U+FDD0 to U+FDEF, and characters U+000B, U+FFFE, U+FFFF, U+1FFFE, U+1FFFF, U+2FFFE, U+2FFFF, U+3FFFE, U+3FFFF, U+4FFFE, U+4FFFF, U+5FFFE, U+5FFFF, U+6FFFE, U+6FFFF, U+7FFFE, U+7FFFF, U+8FFFE, U+8FFFF, U+9FFFE, U+9FFFF, U+AFFFE, U+AFFFF, U+BFFFE, U+BFFFF, U+CFFFE, U+CFFFF, U+DFFFE, U+DFFFF, U+EFFFE, U+EFFFF, U+FFFFE, U+FFFFF, U+10FFFE, and U+10FFFF are parse errors.
 These are all control characters or permanently undefined Unicode characters (noncharacters).

-"CR" (U+000D) characters and "LF" (U+000A) characters are treated specially.
-All CR characters must be converted to LF characters, and any LF characters that immediately follow a CR character must be ignored.
+U+000D CARRIAGE RETURN (CR) characters and U+000A LINE FEED (LF) characters are treated specially.
+Any CR characters that are followed by LF characters must be removed, and any CR characters not followed by LF characters must be converted to LF characters.
 Thus, newlines in HTML DOMs are represented by LF characters, and there are never any CR characters in the input to the tokenization stage.

-The next input character is the first character in the input stream that has not yet been consumed or explicit ignored by the requirements in this section.
+The next input character is the first character in the input stream that has not yet been consumed.
 Initially, the next input character is the first character in the input.
 The current input character is the last character to have been consumed.